RalphHallal7/JDBC_test/README.md

-I created a small data base including a student id and his first name the I connected to the database using JDBC here are the results:
+I created a small data base including a student id and his first name then I connected to the database using JDBC here are the results:

 asking for the first name: